-In section \ref{sec:Analytic-model-of} the master equations describing the basic problem of $A+A\to A$ aggregation are developed and then the Poisson representation is introduced and used to derive the equivalent stochastic dynamics problem and associated averaging scheme.
-The exact solution for the evolving complex pseudo-population is obtained and its properties established.
-In section \ref{sec:Numerical-approach.} a parallel numerical study of the stochastic problem is discussed.
-Inherent instabilities in the dynamics may be eliminated using the Cameron-Martin-Girsanov formula, or equivalently through a so-called gauge transformation introduced by Drummond \cite{Drummond04}.
-However, this comes with the introduction of diffusive dynamics for a subsidiary variable that for extended evolution times would seem to require high computational cost for accuracy.
+In Section \ref{sec:Analytic-model-of} the master equations describing the basic problem of $A+A\to A$ aggregation are developed and the Poisson representation is introduced and used to derive the equivalent stochastic dynamics problem and associated averaging scheme.
+The evolving complex pseudo-population is obtained and its properties established.
+In Section \ref{sec:Numerical-approach.} a parallel numerical study of the stochastic problem is discussed.
+Inherent instabilities in the dynamics may be eliminated using the Cameron-Martin-Girsanov formula, or equivalently through a gauge transformation introduced by Drummond \cite{Drummond04}.
+However, this comes with the introduction of diffusive dynamics for a subsidiary variable that imposes a cost on computational accuracy.
 Nevertheless, with a certain choice of transformation, termed an optimised gauge, we can ensure that the coagulation process is completed before this diffusive noise becomes apparent.
-We comment on the procedures and prospects for their further use in more complicated models in section \ref{sec:Discussion}.
+We comment on the procedures and prospects for their further use in more complicated models in Section \ref{sec:Discussion}.